bobalicious/amoss/HTTPCALLOUTMOCKS.md

 ### `respondsWith().status( value )`

 Sets the status of the response that will be returned.
 I.E. calls `HttpResponse.setStatus( value )`.

-### `respondsWith().statucCode( value )`
+### `respondsWith().statusCode( value )`

 Sets the status code of the response that will be returned.
 I.E. calls `HttpResponse.setStatusCode( value )`.

 ### `respondsWith().body( value )`

 Sets the contents of the body that will be returned.
 I.E. calls the appropriate variation of `HttpResponse.setBody...`.

 That is,